Universal credit claimants express anger at DWP ‘get any job now’ policy

 ‘It shows that policymakers do not have a grasp on the realities of finding work,’ says one jobseeker

-Universal credit claimants are to be given just four weeks to find a job in their preferred sector or face the prospect of sanctions, under plans announced by the Department for Work and Pensions (DWP) on Thursday.
+Universal credit claimants are to be given just four weeks to find a job in their preferred sector or face the prospect of sanctions, under plans announced by the Department for Work and Pensions (DWP).

 It forms part of an effort by work and pensions secretary Therese Coffey to help people “get any job now” and a new government drive to get 500,000 jobseekers back into work by the end of June.